gjpelletier/pstide/README.md

 pip install git+https://github.com/gjpelletier/pstide.git --upgrade
 ```

 # Example 1.
-Hourly tides for one day in Elliott Bay
+Tides for one day in Elliott Bay

 This example assumes you have already followed the instructions above for installing pstide.